Aik Hin’s main areas of practice are commercial litigation and international arbitration, including complex cross-border disputes.

 Prior to joining Allen & Gledhill in 2012, Aik Hin spent five years with the Singapore Legal Service.
 He first served at the Supreme Court of Singapore as a Justices’ Law Clerk, Senior Justices’ Law Clerk and Assistant Registrar.
 Thereafter, he was posted to the Ministry of Law, where he undertook law reform, legal policy and arbitration-related work in his position as Deputy Director, Legal Policy Division.

 Aik Hin graduated as Valedictorian from the National University of Singapore with an LL.B.
 (First Class Honours) in 2007.
 He won several academic prizes, including the Chief Justice’s Prize.
 In 2014, he acted as amicus curiae in a matter under the Supreme Court’s Young Amicus Curiae Scheme.
 He is also the author of the Contract Law chapter in Singapore Law – 50 Years in the Making, as well as a contributor of the Singapore Civil Procedure 2018 and Lexis Practical Guidance 2017.

-- Successfully defended a statutory board and a professional association in two separate judicial review claims brought in the Singapore High Court, where the doctrine of legitimate expectations was raised.
-[The former case was in fact the first reported case in Singapore to recognise the doctrine (see Chiu Teng @ Kallang Pte Ltd v Singapore Land Authority 1 SLR 1047)].
+- Successfully defended statutory boards and a professional association in separate judicial review claims brought in the Singapore High Court.
+One of these cases was in fact the first reported case in Singapore to recognise the doctrine of legitimate expectations (see Chiu Teng @ Kallang Pte Ltd v Singapore Land Authority 1 SLR 1047).